RIKEN-RCCS/lens3/v2/doc/user-guide.md

 ### Residue Files

-Running MinIO leaves a directory ".minio.sys" in the bucket-directory of a pool.
+Running S3-Baby-server may create a file "."+object+"@meta" for each object.
+It holds metadata for an object such as a checksum and attached tags.

 ### No Access Logs